-Earlier this week, Mohamed Farah, a community organiser from Toronto’s Dixon neighbourhood in North Etobicoke, contacted VICE Canada and offered them a tell-all interview.
-Farah, if his name doesn't ring a bell, is the man who tried to broker the sale of the video of Toronto mayor Rob Ford smoking crack to the Toronto Star and Gawker.
-If you're not familiar with the Rob Ford Saga, you can catch up with our refresher here.
+Earlier this week, Mohamed Farah, a community organizer from Toronto’s Dixon neighborhood in North Etobicoke, contacted VICE Canada and offered them a tell-all interview.
+Farah, if his name doesn't ring a bell, is the man who tried to broker the sale of the Rob Ford crack video to the Toronto Star and Gawker.
+He later appeared on CBC’s The Fifth Estate and again on City News in November 2013.

-Ford has since been in and out of rehab, but our conversation with Farah led to an allegation about a second video, which supposedly features an unnamed, presumably Canadian judge also smoking crack on camera.
+Our conversation with Farah led to an allegation about a second video, which supposedly features an unnamed, presumably Canadian judge smoking crack on camera.
 Farah claims that he and his source, the individual who filmed both videos, were more scared to break the news of the judge video than they were the Rob Ford video, because Ford was "known to be partying."

 Farah claims the same judge also offered the owner of the Rob Ford crack video help to broker a deal for the mayor’s infamous video, in exchange for keeping the judge out of the scandal.

 VICE Canada reached out to the Toronto Police about allegations that they seized a video of a crack-smoking judge during the so-called Project Traveller raids.
 The department has yet to respond.